killhamster/drilfiction/README.md

 # Text file name(s).
 Relative to the folder where the script is.
 Separate with commas; do not use quotes.
 # Includes some of the worst fanfictions ever.
 You can use whatever you want as long as the file can be
 # sliced in pieces by a distinct string, such as ';;'
-FILES = my_immortal, garf, hlflc, danube
+FILES = my_immortal, garf, hlflc, danube, zybourne
 # A string to split the file in small pieces.
 Do not use quotes.
 FILE_SPLIT = ;;
 # Probability of post an item from the text file when REPLIES MODE is default